hicksjduk/sudoku-python/README.md

 To run the solver, run the `sudoku.py` file.
 This solves the puzzle [which was claimed in 2012 to be the hardest Sudoku ever devised](https://abcnews.go.com/blogs/headlines/2012/06/can-you-solve-the-hardest-ever-sudoku).

-Alternatively, the `solve` function can be invoked on any puzzle, which is represented by list of lists of integers.
+Alternatively, the `solve` function can be invoked on any puzzle, which is represented by a list of lists of integers.
 The input puzzle is not validated, but is assumed to fulfil the following criteria: